First application of Towercast in Belgium and merger filing exemption for certain hospital merger

 BIPT and Citymesh had lodged an appeal against the Enterprise Court’s decision, but it was not adjudicated as they ultimately withdrew the appeal.
 In the end, Proximus decided to sell EDPNet to Citymesh.
 This led to the closing of the competition law investigation into the deal.

-Since then, the BCA has pointed out that the Towercast case-law could be applied in several scenarios.
-One such possible scenario to which it pointed are mergers in the hospital sector that would be exempt from merger control following a recent new Act of Parliament that exempts hospital mergers from merger control filing if the transaction meets the all of the following conditions: (i) the hospitals concerned achieve a turnover of less than EUR 900 million in Belgium collectively; and (ii) less than two of the recognized hospitals concerned each achieves a turnover of at least EUR 250 million in Belgium.
+Since then, the BCA has pointed out that the Towercast case law could be applied in several scenarios.
+One such possible scenario to which it pointed are mergers in the hospital sector that would be exempt from merger control following a recent new Act of Parliament that exempts hospital mergers from merger control filing if the transaction meets all of the following conditions: (i) the hospitals concerned collectively achieve a turnover of less than EUR 900 million in Belgium collectively; and (ii) fewer than two of the recognised hospitals concerned each achieves a turnover of at least EUR 250 million in Belgium.